praveek/launch.en/help/launch-reference/client-side-information/asynchronous-deployment.md

    <script type="text/javascript">_satellite.pageBottom();</script>
    ```

-   This code tells Launch that the browser parser has reached the bottom of the page.
-Since Launch likely will not have loaded and executed before this time, calling `_satellite.pageBottom()` results in an error and the Page Bottom event type may not behave as expected.
+   This code tells [!DNL Launch] that the browser parser has reached the bottom of the page.
+Because [!DNL Launch] likely will not have loaded and executed before this time, calling `_satellite.pageBottom()` results in an error and the Page Bottom event type may not behave as expected.